zhullyb/monyhar/monyhar/docs/clang_static_analyzer.md

 ## Recommended checks
 Clang's static analyzer comes with a wide variety of checkers.
-Some of the checks aren't useful because they are intended for different languages, platforms, or coding conventions than the ones used for Chromium development.
+Some of the checks aren't useful because they are intended for different languages, platforms, or coding conventions than the ones used for Monyhar development.

 Checkers we found useful were: